EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Malawi IHS/Malawi IHS Wave 1/readme.md

 - **Known Issues:** None

 ### Household's Dietary Diversity Score
 - **Description:** This dataset includes hhid as a unique identifier, a count of food groups (out of 12) the surveyed individual consumed last week, and whether or not a houseshold consumed at least 6 of the 12 food groups, of 8 of the 12 food groups.
+The Food Consumption Score (FCS) was calculated by summing the frequency of consumption of different food groups over the past 7 days, each weighted according to its nutritional value.
+The Reduced Coping Strategies Index (rCSI) was calculated by summing the frequency of five food-related coping behaviors used in the past 7 days, each multiplied by a standardized severity weight.
 - **Output:** `Malawi_IHS_W1_household_diet.dta`
 - **Coding Status:** ![Complete](https://placehold.co/15x15/c5f015/c5f015.png) `Complete`
 - **Known Issues:** None